 In terms of acoustics, the Chamber Hall at the Arvo Pärt Centre is particularly suitable for chamber music concerts.
 The hall with its stunning forest view and 150 seats is available for conferences and film screenings.
 It is also a place for lectures and talks that help unpack the context of the composer’s works.

 The Greek-style chapel in the Centre’s most spacious courtyard can be accessed through the library.
 The chapel is dedicated to St. Sophrony the Athonite.
 The murals are made by the icon painter, Deacon Nikita Andrejev.

 Our educational and playful children’s area welcomes visitors small and large beside the café, where they can test their knowledge in a quiz about Arvo Pärt and watch cartoons featuring music written by Arvo Pärt when he was a young composer.

 Shop and café

-The viewing tower can be visited from spring to autumn (2.
-October) during the opening hours of the centre.
+The viewing tower can be visited from spring (May 5) to autumn (October 2).
 It will be available during the opening hours of the Centre.
-Up to 8 people can go to the tower at the same time and they must be accompanied by an Arvo Pärt Centre employee.
+Up to 8 people can go to the tower at the same time.